Provision of advisory and drafting services to non-government senators.

 During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee.

 The secretariats of the two scrutiny committees assisted the committees to fulfil their responsibilities in accordance with their standing orders.
-This work included:
+This included:

-- preparing disallowance notices.
+- preparation of disallowance notices.

 Public information and parliamentary research